Canada First Defence Strategy

-The Canada First Defence Strategy (CFDS) was the military recruitment, procurement, and improvement strategy of the former Canadian government of Stephen Harper to improve the overall effectiveness of the Canadian Forces.
+The Canada First Defence Strategy (CFDS, Stratégie de défense Le Canada d'abord) was the military recruitment, procurement, and improvement strategy of the former Canadian government of Stephen Harper to improve the overall effectiveness of the Canadian Forces.
 The strategy aimed to enforce Arctic sovereignty with the Royal Canadian Mounted Police and the Canadian Coast Guard.
 CFDS was superseded by the defence policy of the Liberal Government introduced in 2017 entitled, "Strong, Secure and Engaged" (the SSE).

 Purpose

 The purpose of the Canada First Defence Strategy was to give Canada a modern military with clearly defined missions and capabilities.
 The strategy focused on many key military functions and operations and on improving the equipment and fleets that the Canadian Forces operates.
 Many of the equipment capability objectives of CFDS were continued under the subsequent SSE.

 Missions

 The Canada First Defence Strategy was focused on six core missions as the level of ambition for the Canadian Forces.
 According to the strategy the forces must be able to support all of the following operations and if necessary, support them all simultaneously.